1960 United States presidential debates: September 26: First presidential debate (WBBM-TV studios, Chicago)

-Nixon refused make-up for the first debate, subsequently his facial stubble showed prominently on the black-and-white television screens at the time.
+Nixon refused make-up for the first debate, subsequently his facial stubble showed prominently on black-and-white television screens.
 During the debate, Nixon started sweating under the studio lights.
 His light gray suit faded into the backdrop of the set and seemed to match his skin tone.
 Reacting to this, his mother immediately called him and asked whether he was sick.
 Chicago Mayor Richard J. Daley in an interview said:

 Nixon blamed his poor performance on hitting his knee on a car door in Greensboro, North Carolina, after which he had to be hospitalized for a staph infection.

-Second presidential debate (WRC-TV, Washington D.C.)
+October 7: Second presidential debate (WRC-TV studios, Washington D.C.)

-The second presidential debate was held at WRC-TV, Washington D.C. on Friday October 7, 1960.
-Frank McGee moderated the debate with Paul Niven, Edward P. Morgan, Alan Spivak and Harold R. Levy as panelists.
+The second presidential debate between Vice President Richard Nixon and Senator John F. Kennedy took place on Friday, October 7, 1960, at the WRC-TV studios in Washington, D.C.
+The debate was moderated by Frank McGee of NBC with Paul Niven, Edward P. Morgan, Alvin Spivak and Harold R. Levy as panelists.
 Questions were related to internal American matters, foreign relations, economy, etc. The format decided was: